jjsskk/Chat_Program_Project/README.md

 - Clients can send and receive conversations while files are being transferred.

-- The server run based on Boost.Asio as a whole
+- The server run based on Boost.Asio as a whole without creating new thread.

-- Thread is only used to upload files to the server
+- Only when uploading a file to the server, the task of transmitting the file to the server on a new socket is assigned to a new thread.

 - See the guideline for detailed explanations with screenshots.